 Ottawa appeared in control with a 4-2 lead early in the third when Tyler Hill scored his 10th goal of the season.
 Kingston, however, carried the play in the 67’s zone for most of the third and tied the game on markers by Polosello with 4:39 left and Mike Moffatt with 1:12 to go while Sam Studnicka in the box serving a tripping penalty.

 Salituro, Travis Konecny and Connor Brown also scored for Ottawa, while Henri Ikonen and Darcy Greenaway had the other goals for Kingston.

-Mississauga has one game remaining, at home against the Frontenacs.
-The 67’s must win in North Bay and Mississauga must lose in regulation against Kingston for Ottawa to have any hope of extending the season.
+Mississauga has one game remaining, Sunday at home against the Frontenacs.
+The 67’s must win on Sunday in North Bay and Mississauga must lose in regulation against Kingston for Ottawa to have any hope of extending the season.

 By: Barre Campbell